scientific programme

 Workshop 2: Good laboratory practices in a flow cytometry lab, do’s and don’ts

-Organiser: Jeroen te Marvelde (Rotterdam, NL)
+Organisers: Jeroen te Marvelde (Rotterdam, NL), Sjoerd Oude Alink (Rotterdam, NL)

 Level: Basic.
 Maximum number of places: 25